-L'Oréal strongly believes that science is the source of progress, and the contribution of women is vital to its future.
+L'Oréal India strongly believes that Science is the source of progress, and the contribution of women is vital to its future.
 That is why we have initiated the L'Oréal India For Young Women in Science Scholarship Programme, which encourages and supports young women to pursue careers in science.

-The Programme was instituted in 2003 and has consistently helped young women to pursue scientific studies.
-A scholarship of Rs.
-250,000/- each is granted to promising but economically disadvantaged young women and covers college fees for study in any scientific field in a recognized college or university in India.
+The programme was instituted in 2003 and has consistently helped young women to pursue scientific studies.
+A scholarship of upto INR 250,000/- each is granted to promising but economically disadvantaged young women and covers college fees for study in any scientific field in a recognized college or university in India.

 Click on the 'Apply Online' form through Apply Now tab on the header

 Register with your email id and fill the 7-step form

 Write your essay and attach all your documents